NolanTan/Capstone/README.md

             `npm run dev`

 ## More Info
     This project is currently in development.
-Next semester, I plan to work on:
-        - Compaction / Layered disk component
-        - Bloom filters
-        - More...

 ## Questions?
     If you have any questions about this project, feel free to reach out